4d/docs/docs/ORDA/dsMapping.md

 However, the updated ORDA model layer is not automatically available in the following contexts:

 *	a remote 4D application connected to 4D Server -- the remote application must reconnect to the server.
-*	a remote datastore (opened using `Open datastore`) -- a new session must be opened.
+*	a remote datastore opened using `Open datastore` or through [REST calls](REST/gettingStarted.md) -- a new session must be opened.

 ## Object definition